-Payment Initiation Service Providers (PISP)
+Payment Initiation Service Providers (TPP)

 The protocol supports third party payment initiators, who are not financial institutions but who may be empowered to initiate financial transfers subject to certain controls.
 They are not financial actors in a scheme, and do not participate in settlements.
-The protocol needs to provide the following facilities to support PISPs.
+The protocol needs to provide the following facilities to support TPPs.

 Request to pay

-As described above, a PISP needs to be able to request that an FI which holds a customer’s account should transfer funds from that account to another account reachable via the scheme.
+As described above, a TPP needs to be able to request that an FI which holds a customer’s account should transfer funds from that account to another account reachable via the scheme.

 Account linking

-Because the protocol needs to be deployable in environments where a sophisticated market in financial services does not yet exist, it cannot rely on the presence of a third party service which manages the process by which PISPs can apply to have access to a customer’s account, and allows the FI which owns the account to satisfy itself that the request for access is approved by the owner of the account.
+Because the protocol needs to be deployable in environments where a sophisticated market in financial services does not yet exist, it cannot rely on the presence of a third party service which manages the process by which TPPs can apply to have access to a customer’s account, and allows the FI which owns the account to satisfy itself that the request for access is approved by the owner of the account.
 Accordingly, the protocol needs to be able to provide the following services:

-A PISP should be able to request a list of the participants in a scheme which are prepared to allow PISPs to act on behalf of their account holders.
+A TPP should be able to request a list of the participants in a scheme which are prepared to allow TPPs to act on behalf of their account holders.

-A PISP should be able to request a specified FI to return a list of the accounts which a customer of the FI holds with the FI and to which the customer is prepared to allow third-party access.
+A TPP should be able to request a specified FI to return a list of the accounts which a customer of the FI holds with the FI and to which the customer is prepared to allow third-party access.
 The accounts returned should be able to be represented by aliases.

-A PISP should be able to request access to one or more accounts at a given FI, and should be able to specify one or more verification methods which the FI may use to satisfy itself that its customer assents to the proposed arrangement.
+A TPP should be able to request access to one or more accounts at a given FI, and should be able to specify one or more verification methods which the FI may use to satisfy itself that its customer assents to the proposed arrangement.
 Examples of verification methods are One Time Pin or customer login to the FI’s system using a webpart.

-A PISP should be able to return to an FI a verification code obtained as a consequence of the previous step.
+A TPP should be able to return to an FI a verification code obtained as a consequence of the previous step.

-An FI should be able to propose to a PISP a list of accounts to which it proposes to give the PISP access, together with types of access for each account and specialized identification values which the PISP can use as part of the request to pay process.
+An FI should be able to propose to a TPP a list of accounts to which it proposes to give the TPP access, together with types of access for each account and specialized identification values which the TPP can use as part of the request to pay process.

-A PISP should be able to accept the proposed access, and give the FI a means of verifying that an authorization request issued by the FI has been assented to by the account owner: for instance by entering an OTP sent by the FI on the PISP’s application, or authenticating themselves in the PISP’s application by a fingerprint.
+A TPP should be able to accept the proposed access, and give the FI a means of verifying that an authorization request issued by the FI has been assented to by the account owner: for instance by entering an OTP sent by the FI on the TPP’s application, or authenticating themselves in the TPP’s application by a fingerprint.

 Request for authorisation

 Compliant schemes do not allow funds to be moved from a customer’s account unless the customer has approved the transfer at the point of execution.
 There are, however, circumstances in which a participant FI may not be able to obtain this authorisation from its own end-user interactions.
-For instance, the customer may be at an ATM, or may be using a PISP’s application.
-Each FI therefore needs to be able to delegate authorisation for a transfer to another participant in the scheme: for instance, another FI or a PISP.
+For instance, the customer may be at an ATM, or may be using a TPP’s application.
+Each FI therefore needs to be able to delegate authorisation for a transfer to another participant in the scheme: for instance, another FI or a TPP.